Supertranslations in the bulk of spacetime

+The bulk supertranslation algebra at the linearized level can be realized by light-ray operators defined from light-ray integral of the energy-momentum tensor on the null hypersurface.
+The bulk supertranslation acts as a zero-mode operator in the context of light-cone quantization \cite{Brodsky:1997de,Heinzl:2000ht}, which fully aligns with the spontaneously broken nature of the null infinity supertranslation \cite{strominger:2017zoo}.

 \textit{Residual gauge transformation and supertranslation}.
-In this section, we first examine the physical implications of residual gauge transformations within the NU gauge and identify the supertranslations in this context.
+In this section, we first examine the physical implications of residual gauge transformations within the NU gauge and identify the bulk supertranslations in this context.
+The construction of NU gauge is detailed in End Matter.
 We then generalize these definitions to a generic coordinate system.
 Suppose that two NU coordinate systems $(u,r,x^a)$ and $(\bar u, \bar r, \bar x^a)$ are related by $\bar x^\mu=\bar x^\mu (x^\alpha)$.
 A key feature of the NU gauge is the choice of a null hypersurface labeled by a single coordinate.
 If the spacetime can be described in both NU coordinate systems, then the hypersurfaces $u=$const and $\bar u=$const are both null.
-Consequently, the full residual gauge transformations of the NU gauge are characterized by different families of null hypersurfaces.
-In the NU coordinates $(u,r,x^a)$, a residual gauge transformation is determined by a scalar potential $\bar u$, with the condition that $\bar\ell=\td \bar u$ is a null vector.
+Consequently, the full residual gauge transformations of the NU gauge are characterized by different families of null hypersurfaces \cite{hypersurface}.
+In NU coordinates $(u,r,x^a)$, a residual gauge transformation is determined by a scalar potential $\bar u$, with the condition that $\bar\ell=\td \bar u$ is a null vector.

-The physical significance of a residual gauge transformation in the NU framework lies in the change of null hypersurfaces from $u=$const and $\bar u=$const.
-Consequently, the system can be formulated as a characteristic initial value problem based on different families of null hypersurfaces.
+The physical significance of a residual gauge transformation lies in the change of null hypersurfaces.
+Consequently, the system can be formulated as a characteristic initial value problem based on different families of null hypersurfaces \cite{Winicour:2001imp,Chesler:2013lia}.
 The coordinate change itself is not fundamental, as it merely reflects a different parametrization of the null hypersurfaces.
-From a symmetry perspective, all residual gauge transformations preserve the formulation of the system as a characteristic initial value problem.
-Potential applications of this feature can arise in the context of null surface quantization \cite{Frolov:1977bp} and light-ray operators \cite{Kravchuk:2018htv}.
+Nevertheless, the new coordinates manifests the characterization of the new null hypersurface.
+From an invariance perspective, all residual gauge transformations preserve the foliation of the spacetime into null hypersurface.